SjdnDzikran/SekaiLearn/README.md

 ## Technology Stack

 *   **Backend:** Motoko (running in an ICP canister smart contract)
-    *   Uses `ExperimentalStableTrieMap` for persistent storage across upgrades.
+    *   Uses `RBTree` for in-memory data storage (topics, flashcards, scores).
+    *   Implements manual `preupgrade` and `postupgrade` logic to serialize data to stable variables (arrays of tuples) for persistence across canister upgrades. *(Note: This approach was chosen due to limitations accessing Stable Maps in the development environment).*
 *   **Frontend:** React + Vite (without external UI libraries like Shadcn)
     *   Manual UI component construction using standard HTML elements.
-    *   Custom CSS styling to achieve a clean, functional look (inspired by Material 3).
+    *   Basic inline styles and optional `index.css` for structure and appearance.
 *   **Authentication:** Internet Identity via `@dfinity/auth-client`.
 *   **ICP Interaction:** `@dfinity/agent` for frontend-backend communication.
 *   **Build/Deployment:** DFINITY SDK (`dfx`).

-## Development Setup (Local)
+## Development Setup (Local or Playground)

 1.  **Prerequisites:** Ensure you have [Node.js](https://nodejs.org/) and the [DFINITY SDK (`dfx`)](https://internetcomputer.org/docs/current/developer-docs/getting-started/install/) installed.
 2.  **Clone/Download:** Get the project code.
-3.  **Start Local Replica:** In a separate terminal, run: `dfx start --background --clean`
+3.  **Start Local Replica (if developing locally):** In a separate terminal, run: `dfx start --background --clean` *(Skip if using a managed playground environment)*.
 4.  **Install Dependencies:** Navigate to the project root and run: `npm install` (This installs dependencies listed in the existing `package.json` files).
-5.  **Deploy Locally:** `dfx deploy`
+5.  **Deploy:** `dfx deploy` *(Deploys to your local replica or the configured playground network)*.
 6.  **Run Frontend Dev Server:** `npm run dev`
-7. Open the frontend URL provided by Vite (usually `http://localhost:5173`) in your browser.
+7. Open the frontend URL provided by Vite (usually `http://localhost:5173` for local dev, check terminal output) in your browser.

-*(Note: No additional dependencies should be installed via npm/npx during development as per project constraints.)*